 I’ll simply say this… be discerning with what you are putting into your body and why.
 Don’t just take something because it’s trendy.

 If you’re looking for a healthy dose of vitamin D, start by eating some of the traditional foods that are rich in this essential nutrient.

 - Sun-dried mushrooms

 Eating more fatty foods, especially during the winter months, will help you absorb and utilize vitamin D. Remember, this is a fat-soluble vitamin that is synthesized from cholesterol.
-Here is a quick and easy vitamin D rich recipe: Sauteed Chicken Liver
+Here is a quick and easy vitamin D rich recipe for you: Chicken Liver Mousse

-BTW – besides food, it’s also a really good idea to get some sunshine all year round and especially, during the winter.
+Besides food, it’s also a really good idea to get sunshine all year round and especially, during the winter.
 Sunshine is the BEST form of vitamin d for your body.

 Andrea Beaman is an internationally renowned Holistic Health Coach, Natural Foods Chef, Speaker and Herbalist.
 Named one of the top 100 Most Influential Health and Fitness Experts, she is also a recipient of the Natural Gourmet Institute’s Award for Excellence in Health-Supportive Education and a Health Leadership award from The Institute for Integrative Nutrition.
 Since 1999, Andrea has been teaching people how to harness the body’s own preventative and healing powers using food, herbal remedies and alternative medicine.